Bar26/Mello-inspired-by-Trello-/README.md

 ### Features

 * Create boards, create and move lists and tasks across the board using **D&D.
-* Edit task to the deepest level: cover(color/image), labels, attachments, due date, description, members, checklists. filter members and labels. copy and remove tasks and lists.
+* Edit task to the deepest level: cover(color/image), labels, attachments, due dates, description, members, checklists. filter members and labels. copy and remove tasks and lists.
 * Activity log, background cover for the board. (on side-menu).
 * Login authentication, including encrypting user information.